 - Discounts and professional courtesy.

-To avoid above risk areas OIG suggests few recommendations.
+To avoid the above risk areas OIG suggests a few recommendations.
 Although these recommendations include examples of effective policies, each billing company should develop its own specific policies tailored to fit its individual needs.
 The policies must create a mechanism for the billing or reimbursement staff to communicate effectively and accurately with the health care provider.